abcnorio/aas-mult/Readme.md

 10.01561  9.99597
 ```

 As can be seen that ratios vary around the ideal values and this goes on for a very long time even with growing sample sizes.
-However, we can be sure our approach works, so if we draw a single random value we know it is from a sample with proper ratios.
+However, **now** we can be sure our approach works, so if we draw a single random value we know it is from a sample with proper ratios originating from the chosen probability distribution.
 That's all we need.
 The rest is left to statistics and its variations.

 Now we can proceed to the quantitative case which is not really different.
 The procedure actually stays the same.

 ### Quantitative case - draw random samples from numeric spaces

-In contrast to the qualitative case here our values are of type integer or numeric which means we can say "value A is greater (smaller) than value B" and we can perform calculations with them.
-However, the basic procedure mirrors the qualitative case.
+In contrast to the qualitative case our values are now of type integer or numeric which means we can say "value A is greater (smaller) than value B" and we can perform calculations with them.
+In general, the basic procedure mirrors the qualitative case.
 First, a seed is defined.

 ```R
 # set seed